turingschool-examples/git-backtracking/README.md

 ```
 [git log](https://git-scm.com/docs/git-log) will output the commit history in our local repository.
 We can use this to view commit messages, as well as see data about our revisions.
 * Using the `--oneline` flag will give us an abbreviated output (commit messages, shortened hashes, remote and local HEAD locations)
-* Using the `--patch` or `-p` flag will generate a [patch / diff](https://git-scm.com/docs/diff-generate-patch), or information about the modified parts of each file, in our log as well.
+* Using the `--patch` or `-p` flag will generate a [patch / diff](https://git-scm.com/docs/diff-generate-patch), or information about the modified parts of each file (aka _chunks_), in our log as well.
 This give us an easy way to see the differences between all our displayed revisions.

 We can also generate a patch between two specific commits with [git diff](https://git-scm.com/docs/git-diff).
 ```bash